gulhameed361/TRF-Solver/README.md

 - The iteration-wise solution (text file) will also be saved in the working directory.

 # Benchmarking
-- Download the Benchmarking folder.
+- Download the Benchmarking.zip file, and extract it to a directory.
-- There are five ".py" files for five different black-box/derivative-free optimisation solvers.
+- There will be five ".py" files for five different black-box/derivative-free optimisation solvers in the extracted folder.
 Each ".py" file contains code for 25 problems.
 - Create a new environment using either:
   a.
 Benchmarking.yml (recommended for conda), or
   b. requirements.txt (for pip users in a virtualenv).